 How Much Does Gynecomastia Surgery Cost in the UK?

-In general, the cost of gynecomastia surgery at the CREO Clinic starts from £3,900 for open excision with local anaesthetic, and £6,900 for open excision with sedation.
+In general, the cost of gynecomastia surgery at the CREO Clinic starts from £6,900 for open excision with sedation, and £8,900 for open excision with general anaesthetic.
 As gynecomastia surgery is an individualised procedure, the price varies depending on the surgical needs of each patient, and will only be determined following a consultation with Dr. Tillo.

 For patients wishing to spread the cost of their treatment, the CREO Clinic is proud to partner with Chrysalis Finance to offer a range of financing options, including interest free financing for up to 12 months, and variable rates for longer repayment periods.